-A Full Coverage service contract is also known as a new car service contract, a wrap program, or an exclusionary policy, and is the most comprehensive coverage you can buy.
+Full Coverage service contracts are also known as a new car service contract, a wrap program, or an exclusionary policy, and is the most comprehensive coverage you can buy.
 These vehicle service contract policies cover so many parts and components that the policy will only list the items that are not covered.

 The majority of full coverage service contracts will also include or offer as options added benefits and coverages such as towing, 24/7 roadside assistance, car rental and travel interruption reimbursement, wear and tear, seals and gaskets, and hi-tech electronic equipment coverage.

 Even though these policies are called full coverage, they do not cover every single component on your vehicle.
 Make sure you read the policy to see exactly what is not covered.
 A full coverage service contract is the most extensive coverage you can buy.

 Wear and Tear Coverage Options: